-If you want to become an Ofsted registered childminder, and you live in Surrey, then the Surrey Early Years and Childcare service can help.
+If you want to become an Ofsted registered childminder, and you live in Surrey, then Surrey Family Services can help.

 - Do I need to register?

 - What training will I need?

 - How do I book onto the Childminding Introduction Programme (ChIP)?

 - How do I register with Ofsted?

 - Is there anything else that I need to do?